I am a woman, phenomenally, phenomenal woman, that’s me. ~Maya Angelou

 What are we teaching our younger females—that they need a man to help their dreams come true?
 That they must be attracted to men in general?

 Tiana, Disney's first African-American princess.

-Discussions of feminism have also been rather interesting--I was reading Why I’m No longer talking to White People about Race and Reni Eddo-Lodge poses a discussion around being a Black feminist.
+Discussions of feminism have also been rather interesting.
+I studied the post-modern feminist bell hooks as part of my Politics at school and she proposed essential discussions around how women of color (specifically Balck women) experience both racial and sexual discrimination and neither the Civil Rights movement of the 1950s and 60s nor the feminist movement acknowledged this intersectionality.
+I was reading Why I’m No longer talking to White People about Race and Reni Eddo-Lodge echoes the views of bell hooks.
 She denotes that racism and sexism fail to highlight the experiences of black women—racism highlights the consequences of social structures for black men and the latter on white women.
 It sometimes feels as though there’s no safe space for us to be us.

 2 young Black girls relying on each other.

 In the years to come, we need to break down our social conventions—beauty standards are the first.
 Each society has norms for what is considered beautiful and what’s even more toxic is that if they are not adhered to, they can be extremely damaging to young boys and girls.
 It's interesting the kinds of adverts, television programmes and games our young children are exposed to—makeover and dress-up games are prime examples.

 A girl being unloved due to her physique sets unrealistic beauty standards that children feel they need to adhere to or they will never experience love.
 The same thing with cooking games—I typed cooking games into the App Store and 11 of the first 20 results had a woman on the app display picture.
 The 20th was published by a company called “Girl’s cooking games for Fun”.